 - Whisk up a big matcha wave (about 15 seconds).

-- After the bowl is full of bubbly foam, slow down gradually in a "W" pattern around the bowl to reduce the big bubbles.
+- After the bowl is full of bubbly foam, slow down gradually in a "W" pattern around the bowl to reduce the big bubbles into smooth microfoam.

 - When you see a calm frothy surface, gently circulate the whisk and lift it up elegantly.

-- If you don't have a bamboo whisk, you can alternatively use a blender, a blender bottle, or a frother to dissolve the powder in water.
+- If you don't have a bamboo whisk, you can use a handheld frother or a blender to dissolve the powder in water.

-- For iced Encha tea on the go, add 1 tsp of Encha powder onto 8-12 oz water and some ice cubes in an airtight bottle.
+- For iced Encha matcha on the go, add 1 tsp of Encha powder onto 8-12 oz cold water and some ice cubes in an airtight bottle.
 Shake rigorously for 15-30 seconds.
 Voila!